 How to Become A Better Gardener Faster: The title says it all.
 What more could you want from a garden talk than one that takes you past the pitfalls and into the promised-land.
 Oh, and it will make you laugh!

-The Potential of the Urban Landscape: It is too easy to think of our cities as concrete jungles, rundown slums, and industrial wastelands, but our cities is where the finest and most exciting horticulture is happening in our time!
+The Potential of the Urban Landscape: It is too easy to think of our cities as concrete jungles, rundown slums, and industrial wastelands, but our cities are where the finest and most exciting horticulture is happening!
 And the importance of this cannot be understated.
-More and better horticulture where in our population centers means better human health and well-being, better communities, and meaningful places for wildlife conservation.
+More and better horticulture in our population centers means better human health, better well-being, better communities, and meaningful places for wildlife conservation.
 Follow Scott through his latest passion as he visits inspiring and beautiful gardens that are having enormous and positive impact.

-Why Horticulture Matters: Plants have enormous impact in ways few people can imagine.
-Plants and gardens in people’s lives are transformative.
-This is a talk that will open your eyes in many ways and on many different levels, and will have you doing your part to ensure more and better plantings happen for better people, communities, and our world.
+Why Horticulture Matters: Plants have enormous impact beyond what most people--even industry professionals--can imagine.
+Put simply, a vibrant landscape is transformative.
+This talk that will open your eyes, and will have you doing your part to build more and better landscapes for better people, communities, and planet.

-Planting for Pollinators: Pollinators are trending, they are fun, they are indicators of the health of the ecosystem known as your garden and community, they’re numbers are plummeting, and every garden can play a role in their conservation.
-Learn how you can support these wonderful and important animals, why you should, and why you have little reason to fear them and their stings.
+Planting for Pollinators: Pollinators are trending, they are fun, they are indicators of the health of the ecosystem known as your garden and community, and they’re numbers are down.
+But every yard can be a garden, and gardens can play a substantial role for pollinator conservation.
+Learn how you can support these wonderful and important animals, and why you should.

 Favorite Plants from Favorite Gardens: A tour of great public and private gardens and the breathtaking, grand, unique, rare, or just plain cool plants found within.
-Rambling talk with some of everything--big trees, annuals, this, that, and some other thing.
+Rambling talk with some of everything--big trees, annuals, this, that, and other things.
+You'll enjoy the photography and be inspired to grow a more diverse and beautiful garden.

-Badass Trees for Piss Poor Places: Originally titled “Good Trees for Bad Places,” that name it was determined by a committee of sobriety-challenged but internationally renowned horticulturists to need an upgrade.
-The trees in this talk are not tough, tough, tough.
-They laugh at drought, they embrace poor soil, and they spit at drought.
-Some you are familiar with.
-Some you are not.
-Enjoy this romp through so ornery trees that will never need TLC from you and will still be mocking Mother Nature and the worst humans can hurl at it for your children’s children’s children.
+Badass Trees for Piss Poor Places: Originally titled “Good Trees for Bad Places,” it was determined by a committee of sobriety-challenged but internationally renowned horticulturists that it needed an upgrade.
+The trees in this talk are the survivors.
+They laugh at incorrect planting technique, mulch volcanoes, bad pruning cuts and other poor maintenance practices.
+They embrace poor soil, and they spit at drought.
+Some of the usual suspects but some you probably won't know.
+Enjoy this romp through trees so ornery they'll resist the worst nature can hurl at it and be there to shade your children’s children’s children.
+(The title can be modified for fairer and gentler audiences.)

-If Some is Good, More is Better, Plant Diversity Forever!: Diversity of plant material not only enriches our gardens, it enriches the environment and actually makes gardening easier and more beautiful.
+If Some is Good, More is Better, Plant Diversity Forever!: Diversity of plant material not only enriches our gardens, it creates great habitat for wildlife, and actually makes gardening easier and more beautiful.
+The case will be made, and an inspirational palette of plant material will be presented.

 Life is Short, Extend that Season!: Plants that provide late fall, winter, and early spring beauty are so valuable to the gardener and to wildlife.
 This talk lists plants which provide exceptional beauty into those difficult months.